AndrewDNVN/Geni/README.md

   There are two versions of the Spec one with 16gb of ram the other 8gb of ram.
   This is labeled in the file name.

+  mnt.sh is a quick script to mount the extra space required for the elk stack.

+  test.yaml is the start of a playbook, to install the beats on the various user nodes.
+  This script is based off of the excellent https://galaxy.ansible.com/elastic/beats .

   # TODO
     - Fixing htpasswd from command line call
+    - Fixing the ansible calls in test.yaml

 # -----------------------------------------------------------------------------
 # Copyright (c) 2020 University of Kentucky